Ashtabula River railroad disaster: Poor construction caused overwhelming thrust load

 Gasparini and Fields conclude that the bridge might have survived the loss of the lug had the chords and diagonals been made stronger through active continuous connection.
 Active continuous connection was not used on the bridge: The members of the chords were connected to angle blocks at only every other panel, the five beams making up each chord did not have a continuous interconnection between them, and the none of the parallel I-beams making up the diagonals were continuously interconnected. Åkesson points out that construction errors probably made the diagonals even less effective as thin members were placed where thicker ones should have gone and vice versa.
 The braces and counter-braces in a Howe truss must be the same size for the truss system to be robust and redundant.
 Making a brace stronger relative to a counter-brace, for example, actually reduces robustness and redundancy by changing the relative distribution of forces on the diagonals.
 These errors appreciably lessened the bridge's ability to withstand extra loading.
 Stone's strengthening of the bridge after the camber repairs also harmed the bridge's capabilities.
 By adding two I-beams to the end braces, Stone actually reduced the maximum stress the braces in the end panels could bear.

 Low temperature exacerbated the flaw in the lug

 Low temperatures the night of the disaster also worsened the metal fatigue in the already damaged lug.
-The role which low temperatures played in creating and worsening metal fatigue was also poorly understood in the 19th century.
+The role that low temperatures played in creating and worsening metal fatigue was also poorly understood in the 19th century.
 The temperature at the time of the accident was 16 F. Cast iron is prone to fracture and fatigue cracks, and Gasparini and Fields suggest that a significant fatigue crack, originating at the void in the lug, existed at the time of the disaster, created by repeated unequal stress over the previous 11 years.
 The low temperatures on the night of the accident increased the brittleness of the cast iron.
 An existing fracture worsened in the cold and likely caused the lug's failure.